Laura Fuentes

 Knowing When Baked Oatmeal Is Done

 When baked to 375F, this protein oatmeal is ready after 35 minutes, but not all ovens are the same!
-You’ll know baked oatmeal is done when the center is no longer wet and you see the oat mixture has been set.
+You’ll know baked oatmeal is done when the center is no longer wet and you see the oat mixture has set.

 Flavor Mix-Ins for Protein Baked Oats